ajdawson/windspharm/doc/index.rst

 Requirements
 ------------

-This package requires as a minimum that you have numpy_ and pyspharm_ available.
+This package requires as a minimum that you have numpy_ and pyspharm_ available, and requires setuptools_ for installation.
 It is recommended that you use pyspharm version 1.0.8 or later, versions of pyspharm prior to 1.0.7 should not be used at all due to a serious bug.
 The `windspharm.iris` interface can only be used if the `iris` module is available (see the iris_ documentation).
 The `windspharm.cdms` interface can only be used if the `cdms2` module is available.